OndrejSlamecka/ndbf/readme.md

     // Updates product
     $product->save($product, 'id'); // $product has id assigned from the previous save

+	// You don't have to pass primary key ('id') to _save_ if you set up NDBF properly - see the wiki

     // Removes product with id 15
     $products->remove(array('id' => 15));